AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 **Pi <-> ESP32**

-Using micro-ROS library to integrate the ESP32 into the ROS ecosystem by publishing and subscribing to two custom ROS2 topics:
+Using micro-ROS library to integrate the ESP32 into the ROS ecosystem by publishing and subscribing to two different custom ROS2 topics:

+- */currect_pose* publishes the robot’s instantaneous pose—x, y, and theta.
+In this setup, the ESP32 acts as the publisher, while the Raspberry Pi subscribes to the topic to use the data for localization and decision-making.

+- */desired_theta* publishes the desired steering angle, calculated using the VFH algorithm (more on that later).
+Here, the Raspberry Pi is the publisher, and the ESP32 subscribes to receive and forward the command to the motor controller.

 ## Repository Breakdown